Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 #### `scripts` (string[])

-An array of script URLs which will be passed to the [JavaScript bootstrap] and loaded if the visitor's browser succeeds in passing the cut the mustard test.
+An array of script URLs which are passed to the [JavaScript bootstrap] and loaded if the visitor's browser succeeds in passing the cut the mustard test.

-#### `stylesheets` (string[])

-An array of stylesheet URLs to be loaded using `<link rel="stylesheet" />` tags.

 #### `criticalStyles` (string)

 An optional string of CSS to embed into the page.
 Defaults to setting the background colour to FT pink.
+See "CSS Styles & Stylesheets" above.

+#### `stylesheets` (string[])

+An array of stylesheet URLs to be loaded using `<link rel="stylesheet" />` tags.
+See "CSS Styles & Stylesheets" above.

+#### `asyncStylesheets` (string[])

+An array of stylesheet URLs to be loaded asynchronously.
+See "CSS Styles & Stylesheets" above.

 #### `resourceHints` (string[])

 An optional array of resource URLs to append [resource hints] for.
-The values provided for the `stylesheets` and `scripts` options will be appended by default.
+The values provided for the `stylesheets` and `scripts` options are appended by default.

 [resource hints]: https://w3c.github.io/resource-hints

 #### `appContext` (object)

-A data object which will be passed to the [FT app context] component.
+A data object which are passed to the [FT app context] component.

 #### `flags` (object)

-A data object which will be passed to the [feature flags] component.
+A data object which are passed to the [feature flags] component.

 #### `initialProps` (object)